 - When you figure it out make sure you keep it in mind as you assign values to your chores.

-- Here is a free printable blank chart for your use, if you want to print and write in your chores.
+- Here is a free blank chore chart printable for your use, if you want to print and fill in your chores.